jplhomer/laravel-realtime-chat-demo/readme.md

-# Realtime Chat Demo with Laravel, Vue, and Pusher
+# Realtime Chat Demo with Laravel 5.4, VueJS, and Pusher

 LINK TKTK.